sspencer/statusbar/README.md

 * yellow
 * off

+Any color not understood is rendered as **off**, which shows as a transparent indicator.

+StatusBar understands the commands in the following form:

+    color1,color2,color3     # one or mores colors

+Or

+    color1:label1,color2:label2

-## Sample Client Snippet
+## Client Support

-Have not checked client code yet, but to test StatusBar, I just lightly modified the [anybar go repo](https://github.com/justincampbell/anybar).

-The meat of the code:
+It is really easy to control StatusBar in the language of your choice.
+For example, using a lightly modified version of the [anybar Go client](https://github.com/justincampbell/anybar), you'd just need a function like this:

 ```go
 const DefaultPort = 9099